 The bottom edge is a bit more interesting.
 Also on this page are the mentioned plastic parts and the same functionality, but there is also a 3,5 mm audio connector, a primary microphone of standard quality for telephony, a USB type C connector for charging or connecting to a computer, as well as a loud "mono" speaker which offers good readability of sound and volume, but loses on its "stereo" siblings.

-The slot is hybrid, so it can be used for one SIM and one memory card to expand the storage.
-However, in terms of storage media, only the specific NM card format from Huawei is supported.
+The slot is hybrid, so it is possible to use it for one SIM and one memory card for storage expansion.
+In terms of storage media, however, only the specific NM card format from Huawei is supported.

 The right side, also metal, contains a pair of high-quality metal buttons, which are also conveniently located for palpation with the index finger.
 This is the volume control button located above and the power on or off button located below it.